wp-plugins/share-this/trunk/README.txt

 = What happens if a user has JavaScript disabled or is using a mobile devide? =

-Realistically, if a user has JavaScript disabled or is using a mobile device, it's unlikely they will want to sharing an item via social bookmarking, etc. However, as of version 1.3 this is now supported and they will be taken to a custom page for this.
+Realistically, if a user has JavaScript disabled or is using a mobile device, it's unlikely they will want to sharing an item via social web sites, e-mail, etc. However, as of version 1.3 this is now supported and they will be taken to a custom page that allows this.

 = Does Share This work in feeds too? =